IHE/ITI.Topologies/WTF.md

 **Figure 1:46.8.3-1: Multiple Endpoints For A Single Organization**

-##### Endpoint Discovery Usage
+### Endpoint Discovery

-The following example shows the steps used by a Care Services Selective Consumer to navigate a directory to find suitable electronic service Endpoints to some desired Organizations.
-In this example, a "suitable" Endpoint means it supports an IHE Document Sharing profile, and is based on .connectionType, .extension:specificType, .payloadType, .payloadMimeType, and status (both Endpoint.status as well as the actual status of the electronic service).
-The example uses the [mCSD-profiled OrganizationAffiliation] StructureDefinition-IHE.mCSD.OrganizationAffiliation.DocShare.html) that indicates federated connectivity for Document Sharing (e.g., affiliated organizations may be addressed as intendedRecipient).
-The pseudocode below uses a depth-first, first-match search, and does not protect against loops.
+The following example shows the steps used by a Care Services Selective Consumer to navigate a directory to find suitable electronic service Endpoints to a desired Organization.
+A "suitable" Endpoint is one that can provide the service needed by the consumer.
+This typically means it has a connectionType and possibly an endpoint specificType that matches the transaction it wishes to initiate, and an Active status.
+The example uses the mCSD-profiled OrganizationAffiliation that indicates federated connectivity for Document Sharing (e.g., affiliated organizations may be addressed as intendedRecipient).
+The algorithm below uses depth-first search and guarantees that if an endpoint is available, it will be found.
+Implementations might wish to enhance the algorithm to search in alternative ways depending on their deployment environment and path preferences.
+It is also for illustrative purposes only and does not protect against invalid data such as missing elements, hierarchical loops, or other programming hazards.

-Until a suitable Endpoint is found or the search is complete, check the following in this order:
-- Locate the desired Organization resource.
-- Check if it has a suitable Organization.endpoint.
+#### Endpoint Discovery Algorithm

+- Accept as input a desiredOrg - the Organization for which an endpoint is sought
+- For each Endpoint in Organization.endpoint
+  - If Endpoint meets the desired criteria, the algorithm ends with Endpoint as the result
-- Find OrganizationAffiliation resources where the Organization is the .participatingOrganization, and OrganizationAffiliation.code = DocShare-federate.
+- Perform a search for OrganizationAffiliation Resources where OrganizationAffiliation.participatingOrganization is currentOrg and OrganizationAffiliation.code is DocShare-federate
-- For each OrganizationAffiliation found:
+- For each OrganizationAffiliation Resource found
-  - Check if it has a suitable OrganizationAffiliation.endpoint.
-  - Check if it has a suitable OrganizationAffiliation.organization.endpoint.
-  - Continue searching for a suitable Endpoint by traversing the OrganizationAffiliation resources recursively (i.e., where the OrganizationAffiliation.organization of the current resource is the .participatingOrganization of the next resource).
-- If there is an Organization.partOf (i.e., a parent), check if it has a suitable Organization.endpoint.
-  - Continue searching for a suitable Endpoint by traversing Organization.partOf recursively.
+  - Execute the Endpoint Discovery Algorithm with OrganizationAffiliation.organization as the desiredOrg
+  - If an Endpoint was returned, the algorithm ends with Endpoint as the result
+- If Organization.partOf is not null, execute the Endpoint Discovery Algorithm with Organization.partOf as the desiredOrg
+- If an Endpoint was returned, the algorithm ends with Endpoint as the result
+- Else, the algorithm ends with no result found (null)

 Rather than a first-match search, the Care Services Selective Consumer might search for and decide among multiple electronic paths to the same Organization.
 For example:
 - It finds a suitable Endpoint resource for the target Organization, but instead uses an Endpoint for an Organization two levels higher to make a broader search for records.
 - It finds suitable Endpoint resources for equivalent mechanisms, XDR \[ITI-41\] and MHD \[ITI-65\], and chooses MHD as the preferred transaction.
 - It finds suitable Endpoint resources to the same Organization via two different HIEs, and prefers one HIE based on lower fees and authorization differences.

-### Relationships between mCSD Resources
-This section will cover how different mCSD Resources relate to one another from the perspective of representing network topology

-TODO:  Flesh out
+Community or Network governance may also choose to place restrictions on the directory layout to ensure that there will be only a single path to any given Organization in order to simplify deployment and operations.

 ### Inclusion of Message Delivery Addresses
 This section will discuss how to represent message delivery addresses in an mCSD directory